foray1010/Popup-my-Bookmarks/README.md

 1. compile

   ```
-  gulp compile --ver x.y.z.ddmm
+  gulp compile
   ```

-  To compile the whole extension and output a zip file for uploading to Chrome Web Store
+  To compile the whole extension and output a zip file ([version in package.json].zip) for uploading to Chrome Web Store

 2. dev